-A Stormwater Technical Memorandum has been prepared by DesignFlow to confirm the stormwater management support the proposed Stage 4A development.
+A Stormwater Technical Memorandum has been prepared by DesignFlow to confirm the stormwater management support the proposed Stage 4B development.

 Previous stormwater treatment strategy and flood impact assessments have been assessed and approved as part of previous whole site stormwater modelling, which have been updated through recent stages of development over the site.
-Specifically, Stage 1 works are currently being completed, including all required water quality treatment and flood mitigation measures.
+Specifically, Stage 1 works are completed including all required water quality treatment and flood mitigation measures.